nameisalfio/q-learning-maze-robot/README.md

 ### 🧠 Machine Learning
 - **Advanced Q-Learning**: Tabular Q-Learning with learning rate decay for fine-tuning.
 - **Dynamic Curiosity Strategy**: Exploration is driven by state visitation counts and action novelty, making it highly effective for complex environments.
-- **Progressive Checkpoint Rewards**: A sophisticated reward system that provides increasing bonuses for reaching sequential checkpoints, guiding the agent toward the final goal.
+- **Progressive Checkpoint Rewards**: An escalating reward system that provides increasing bonuses for reaching sequential checkpoints, guiding the agent toward the final goal.
-- **Loop Detection & Penalization**: Automatically penalizes repetitive, inefficient behavior.
+- **Loop Detection & Penalization**: Automatically penalizes repetitive, inefficient behavior to encourage progress.

 ### 🤖 Robotics & Simulation
-- **Differential Drive Physics**: The agent controls a simulated robot with realistic two-wheeled physics.
+- **Differential Drive Physics**: The agent controls a simulated robot with realistic two-wheeled physics, managed by PID controllers.
 - **Decoupled Architecture**: Python-based RL brain communicates with a Godot Engine simulation via a DDS layer.
-- **Two Simulation Modes**:
+- **Flexible Simulation Modes**: Choose at launch between two distinct movement modes, independent of training or testing:
-  - **Training Mode**: A "teleport" mode for rapid, physics-less training episodes.
+  - **Fast Mode**: A "teleport" mode for rapid, physics-less iteration, ideal for quickly training and testing learning logic.
-  - **Testing Mode**: A full physics simulation for realistic evaluation of the trained policy.
+  - **Real Mode**: A full physics simulation using PID controllers for realistic evaluation of the trained policy.
-- **Collision Handling**: Automatic collision detection in the simulation environment.
+- **Collision Handling**: Automatic collision detection and also a backup-maneuver routine in Real Mode.

 ### 🛠️ Development & Usability
-- **Centralized Configuration**: A single, comprehensive `config.yaml` file to manage all parameters.
+- **Centralized Configuration**: A single, comprehensive `config.yaml` file to manage all high-level parameters.
 - **CLI & Interactive Modes**: Run training via command-line arguments for automation or use the interactive menu for experimentation.
 - **Model Persistence**: Save and resume training progress, including the Q-table and strategy state.
-- **Detailed Logging**: Formatted and detailed console output, with logs saved to file for later analysis.
+- **Detailed Logging**: Formatted and detailed console output, with logs saved to timestamped files for later analysis.

 ## 🏗️ System Architecture